 The Dutch education system is best described as interactive.
 Naturally there are lectures by skilled academics who provide the newest perspectives within each field of research, but students are expected to develop their own view on the matter and be critical while dealing with a subject.
 One thing which the Dutch hold in high esteem is each person’s right to his or her own opinions and convictions.
 In practice, this means an active attitude and the possibility to freely express your views.

 This is reflected in the classroom; as part of the interactive approach, students need to present their work to each other and reflect upon the work of others.
 This is done in seminars, complementing the lectures.
-Students are taught to work with a problem-based approach in which own analysis and research are very important.
-When Marijke herself presented her research outline, the teacher could state publicly it is not quite good enough yet.
-Not to be rude, but to help improve her work.
-She smiled, exactly what she expected; it helped tackle her research problem.
+Students are taught to work with a problem-based approach in which their own analysis and research are very important.

 Taking a course together